Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/common-traits.md

 `Sync` is used when a reference to data can be safely sent from one thread to another, i.e. `T` is `Sync` is `&T` is `Send`.
 This is perhaps easiest to explain with a type that isn't `Sync`, the `Rc<T>` generic. `Rc` is Rust's most basic reference counting type.
 You give it some data to hold, and pass clones of the container around.
-This
+The `Rc` owns the data but keeps count of how many places using it there are.
+That count is not atomic and so two threads could attempt to change the value at the same time.
+This means that it is not `Sync`.

+We'll talk a lot more about threaded programming later in the book so don't worry if this doesn't make sense yet, but it's worth knowing that both `Send` and `Sync` are drivable.